HiiZun/hitstv-bot/README.md

 - Ensure FFmpeg is installed and accessible
 - Check if the radio stream URL is accessible
 - Verify Discord voice connection is stable
+- If you see Opus-related errors, they are automatically handled by fallbacks

+### Voice connection issues
+If the bot connects but no audio plays:
+- The bot automatically uses `opusscript` fallback for encoding
+- Audio resources are created with `StreamType.Arbitrary` for maximum compatibility
+- Volume is automatically set to 50% to prevent audio distortion

 ### Commands not working
 - Commands are automatically deployed on bot startup